-The Ministry for Environment, Nature Conservation and Nuclear Safety (BMU) established the European Climate Initiative (EUKI) to cooperate even closer in the development and implementation of EU climate policy.
+The Ministry for Environment, Nature Conservation and Nuclear Safety (BMU) established the European Climate Initiative (EUKI) to cooperate even closer in the development and implementation of the ambitious EU climate policy.
 Through EUKI, climate actors can learn from each other; the initiative supports inner-European dialogue, the exchange of good practice, awareness raising, and knowledge transfer.

 Objectives and target groups

 The objectives of the European Climate Initiative are as follows:

 Building knowledge and awareness of the underlying causes of climate change as well as of the ecological, social and economic opportunities offered by climate action.

 Fostering the exchange of good practices, transfer of knowledge and experience and the building of networks to support transformation processes and a favorable framework for mitigating greenhouse gas emissions.

 Building a bridge to EU programmes through capacity building as well as concept and project development to leverage European funds into innovative and progressive climate action